altrnate32/esp-lg-control/README.md

 This is a hobby project.
 I share this to allow other people to pick up ideas and contribute.
 All assistance is welcome.
 I will not provide support, so use at your own risk.
 And make sure you know what you are doing, by using this script it is possible that your unit stops functioning or breaks and you could electrocute yourself.

 ## Whats new:
+* Update 13-01-2025: Added new feature to load external (HA) 'feelslike' temperature sensor.
+This temperature is then used (with factor 0.4) to offset stooklijn calculation.
+This automatically increases stooklijn value in case of high wind etc.
+I use the OpenWeatherMap API
 * Update 10-01-2024: Added new feature to manually or automatically disable the heatpump and run the backup heater.
 Usefull if you have a hybrid setup with gas/oil heater.
 This also enables you to create a (HA/Node-red) automation to 'manually' disable the heatpump and run the backup heater based on electricity/gas price and COP.
 * Update: New control algoritm
 * Update: Changed back to monitoring supply temp, after much tweaking found out this works better as modulation is more agressive